How to build your advisory services

 Is my firm prepared for levels 2 and 3?

 Firms need to be proficient in level one services before advancing into the upper levels.
 Many will fall somewhere between level one and level two.
-Such practices may offer advisory services when the opportunity arises, but they don't make them the centerpiece of their services menu.
+Such practices may offer advisory services when the opportunity arises, but they don't make them the centrepiece of their services menu.

 This is a good starting point.
 But if you want to move completely to level two or three, you need to have a solid foundation in place.
 The graphic below shows all the pieces of the puzzle that must come together if you want to move into the advisory realm.